aeslaughter/moose/docs/content/utilities/moosedown/core.md

 ### Shortcuts

 It is possible to define shortcuts for use within your document via a [shortcut link](#shortcut-link).
-The shortcuts are defined using traditional markdown syntax.
+The shortcuts are defined using traditional markdown syntax as in [shortcut-link].
+However, these are block items, so to maintain consistent behavior they must be surrounded by blank lines.

-!devel! example caption=Markdown shortcut definition.
+!devel! example id=shortcut-example caption=Markdown shortcut definition.
 You can create shortcuts to common items: [foo].

 [foo]: bar